stregato/master/woland/doc/design/DESIGN.md

 The key support EC asymmetric encryption and digital signature.

 ---

+## Group
+A group is a set of identities.

+At a specific time identities in a group share an encryption key, which allows to decrypt data on a public storage.

+---

 ## Pod
 A pod is an encrypted container for a piece of data.
 A Pod comes with: